 - 1/2 teaspoon cumin

-Stir in Gourmet Garden cilantro stir-in paste, chunky garlic, and salt.
+- Stir in the garlic and salt.
 Taste.
 Cook additional 5 minutes if necessary, or until the rice is done.
 (Different varieties of rice will have different cook times.)

 - Garnish with lime and cilantro, and let guest squeeze lime over the finished rice.